LeptaSpace/zs/README.md

 I want a language that makes it trivially easy to write very large scale distributed apps.
 So easy that I can teach this to my kids and watch them program a thousand devices.
 My son is four.
 He uses a computer every day, and plays with his sister's discarded smartphone.
 Every 18 months, he'll be playing with twice as many devices.
 By eighteen he'll have a thousand on his desk.
 He's my target.

 Wouldn't it be nice if we could send the code to the data?
 I mean, this is Web 2.0.
-I believe it's why JavaScript is such a popular language, I think.
+I believe it's why JavaScript is such a popular language.
 Solves the right problem.
 To deploy JavaScript you push it to a web server.
 You don't need a compiler, linker, packages, containers, downloads, installers.
 The tools of our industry, so wrong in so many ways.
 I like C, yet am keenly aware of the layers of friction between me and my goal of making machines do fun stuff.

 So JavaScript is successful despite the actual language, because you can ship the code to a hundred million boxes with no more effort than shipping it to a single one.
 This is incredibly powerful.
 Failure costs nothing, and success scales without limit.